 Directors carrying out or sponsoring projects within their own program do not have to complete the research planning form.

-Be sure to complete the checklist on the first page of the SP Application for Studies form
+Be sure to complete the checklist on the first page of the Surrey Place Application for Studies form

 All members of the research team, must also submit their the TCPS – 2: CORE 2022 certificate of completion.
 If you have not completed the course, please visit https://tcps2core.ca/welcome to access the modules

-The SP Research Ethics Board Committee will review many aspects of your study, however, and will pay most attention to how your research will operate within Surrey Place Centre.
-In your application, please provide a detailed description of how SPC staff and resources will be involved in your project and the process for recruiting participants from SPC (e.g. first contact, how they will informed of study details etc).
+The Surrey Place Research Ethics Board Committee will review many aspects of your study, however, and will pay most attention to how your research will operate within Surrey Place.
+In your application, please provide a detailed description of how Surrey Place staff and resources will be involved in your project and the process for recruiting participants from Surrey Place (e.g. first contact, how they will informed of study details etc.).

 Submit all relevant documents to REB@surreyplace.ca